bigtreetech/docs/docs/Panda-Under-Armor-H2D.md

 ## **Product Overview**

-The **BIQU Panda Under Armor H2D** is specifically designed for the H2D 3D printer, offering full bottom protection during moving.
-It features castor wheels for easy movement and stable positioning, making it adaptable to various usage scenarios while ensuring complete protection and convenience for your device.
+The **BIQU Panda Under Armor H2D**  is a dedicated mobile base for the H2D 3D printer.
+It offers full-bottom protection against dust and impacts while the printer is in motion.
+The built-in caster wheels make it easy to reposition your printer, and they lock to provide a stable, vibration-resistant platform for high-quality prints.

 ## **Product Features**